 Pages “26-27”

-From page “25” through page “38”, we see images of this piece of paper being manipulated by one pair of hands.
+From there on, we see images of this piece of paper being manipulated by one pair of hands.
 The thumbs appear on the verso (the view from the outside photographer’s perspective), the fingers on the recto (the view seen by the inside photographer).
-By page “34”, it is upside down.
-By page “37”, we can see that the photo paper is being fed into a manual typewriter.
-But does the pair of hands belong to one of the photographers?
-Or a typist — the author?
+By page “34”, it has been flipped upside down (the inside photographer is standing on his head), and on page “35”, we see a close up of the blank reverse side of the paper being held between the two photographers.
+By page “37”, we can see the blank side of the photo paper being fed into a manual typewriter.
+The pair of hands feeding the paper into the typewriter cannot belong to one of the photographers.
+Who is the typist — the author?

-For both pages “42” and “43”, the perspective is that of a typist advancing the paper and typing the title page.
+For both pages “42” and “43”, the perspective is that of a typist advancing the photo paper and typing the title page of the book.
 On both pages, we can see the ribbon holder in the same position.
-Pages “44-45” return to alternating perspectives, page “44” showing the photo paper descending into the roller.
+As it progresses, more and more of the outside photographer’s camera appears above the typed page.
 Page “45” presents itself as the full text of the book’s title page, curling away from the typist and revealing the inside photographer on the other side of the typewriter.
 Page “46” shows the upside-down view of the title page as it moves toward the inside photographer and reveals the outside photographer on the other side of the typewriter.
 Not only are we seeing images of images, we are witnessing the making of the book’s preliminaries.

 From page “48” through page “54”, the photographers alternate views of blank paper advancing through the typewriter.
 By pages “55” and “56”, the typewriter has moved out of the frame.
 Look carefully at page “56”, however, and you can see the impression of the typewriter’s rubber holders on the paper.
-As a book’s preliminaries come to a close, there is often a blank page or two before the start of the book, which in this case is page “57”, showing a record player.
+As a book’s preliminaries come to a close, there is often a blank verso page before the start of the book.
+If Cover to Cover is following that tradition, page “56” is that blank page at the end of the preliminaries, and page “57”, showing a record player, is the start of the book.

 Zimmermann notes that, at somewhere near the book’s midpoint, the images turn upside down, and that readers who then happen to “flip the book over and start paging from the back soon realize that they are looking at images of images produced by the two-sided system, and indeed the very book that they are holding in their hands”.
 He notes this as another mind-bender added to the puzzlement of the two-sided system with which the book begins.
-Yet the prelims foretold us that the upside-downness, back-to-frontness and self-reflexivity of images of images were on their way.
+Yet the long set of preliminaries foretold us that the upside-downness, back-to-frontness and self-reflexivity of images of images were on their way.
 Without doubt, Cover to Cover is an iconic work of book art.

 Further Reading